Table of Contents[Hide][Show]

 A quick note: Families tend to plan for a move 12 to 18 months before they actually list their home for sale and purchase.

-The April to September time frame is summertime window.
+The April to September time frame is the summertime window.
 It is very active during this time for buying and selling.
-Now, that doesn’t mean that homes are not selling in October to March.
+Now, that doesn’t mean that homes are not selling from October to March.
 It just means more tend to sell during the summer.

 Average Price Per Square Foot

 This number is the overall price per square foot.
 When you select a Newport Coast home that you want to purchase, I will determine the real market value of that property just like I’ve been doing for the past 26 years.
 I will be using real estate data from our local MLS and property tax records.
 I will not be going to unreliable Zillow or Trulia to figure out real home values.

 I say that because some clients think that the estimate from Zillow is the real market value and that all Realtors go to the California MLS for that.
 No thanks.
 They are just another online real estate magazine.

 I use the same reliable system that I always use.